koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 [^1]: The Simulators theory uses the terminology "simulacrum" instead of "persona."
 I use the latter for clarity.

-# Potential mitigations for oversight

-Just filter out the procedures .
-How long until Ant models realize that their "hidden" scratchpad is not so hidden?
-I mean,

-- [AI Control](https://www.lesswrong.com/posts/kcKrE9mzEHrdqtDpE/the-case-for-ensuring-that-powerful-ais-are-controlled) and similar research about monitors we will use on AIs.
-For example, blackbox text-based monitors such as [constitutional classifiers](https://arxiv.org/abs/2501.18837) and whitebox monitors like [linear probes](https://arxiv.org/abs/1610.01644).
-- Work explaining how e.g. Anthropic actually looks at the so-called “hidden” scratchpads

-# Potential mitigations for misalignment
+# Potential mitigations

 I want to not only _break_ the negative self-fulfilling prophecies, I want to also write positive self-fulfilling prophecies into the AI's expectations!
-In the following, a method "works" if it decreases the chance of pretrained misalignment and - optionally - increases the chance that the trained model is aligned.
+In the following, a method "works" if it decreases the chance of self-fulfilling misalignment and - optionally - increases the chance that the trained model is aligned.

 <table>
     <thead>